Reproductive Health Impact Study: New Jersey

 The policy landscape in New Jersey

-After restoring state family planning funding, New Jersey increased this funding to $10.4 million for the 2020 fiscal year to account for the rising need and cost of services.
+New Jersey increased family planning funding to $10.4 million for the 2020 fiscal year to account for the rising need and cost of services.
 New Jersey also expanded coverage of family planning services through a Medicaid state plan amendment.
 In 2019, the state launched Plan First, New Jersey’s expanded Medicaid family planning benefit program, which provides coverage of family planning services to individuals who have incomes up to 205% of the federal poverty level.
 The program covers patients of all genders, all FDA-approved contraceptive methods and the human papillomavirus vaccine.
-The Reproductive Freedom Act, which is currently in the legislative process, would explicitly ensure the right to reproductive decision making, expand insurance coverage for reproductive health care and prevent medically unnecessary restrictions on abortion care.
+The Reproductive Freedom Act, which passed into law in 2022, explicitly ensures the right to reproductive decision making, expands insurance coverage for reproductive health care and prevents medically unnecessary restrictions on abortion care.

 In response to the domestic gag rule, New Jersey’s two Planned Parenthood affiliates joined affiliates all over the country in leaving the Title X network in summer 2019.
 Prior to this exit, nearly 70% of New Jersey patients served through Title X received care at a Planned Parenthood clinic.
 After leaving the network, these clinics continued to offer comprehensive family planning services using emergency funds.

 New Jersey responded to the consequences of the domestic gag rule by providing robust state funding for reproductive and sexual health services.
 In December 2019, the state legislature approved an additional $9.5 million for entities that lost Title X funding.
 State funding has also made it possible for all of New Jersey's family planning providers to continue offering comprehensive, unbiased family planning services, including nondirective counseling and referrals.

 The New Jersey Family Planning League currently serves as the state’s Title X grantee and oversees the program.